tine-schreibt/textflow/README.md

 - Afterwards, click the hamburger menu to the left to choose a type for your property.
 You can research what they mean, but the names are pretty self explanatory
+- You can also in `Settings > Editor > Properties in document` choose `visible` to have properties displayed at the top of you notes.
 - I warmly recommend the plugin 'Multi Properties' by technohiker.
 It allows you to set, remove and edit properties for multiple notes at once.